linanok/linanok/README.md

    ```bash
    docker-compose run --rm app php artisan key:generate --show
    ```
-   Copy the generated key and update it in the `.env.docker` file.
+   Copy the generated key and update it in the `.env` file.

 5. **Start the application:**
    ```bash